ganeti/ganeti/man/hbal.rst

 \--mond-data *datafile*
-  The name of the file holding the data provided by MonD, to override quering MonDs over the network.
+  The name of the file holding the data provided by MonD, to override querying MonDs over the network.
 This is mostly used for debugging.
 The file must be in JSON format and present an array of JSON objects , one for every node, with two members.
 The first member named ``node`` is the name of the node and the second member named ``reports`` is an